How to Setup X11VNC Server on Ubuntu or Kubuntu

 sudo nano /etc/systemd/system/x11vnc.service

-Copy and paste the following text into the file (replace "YOURUSERNAME" with your actual username):
+Copy and paste the following text into the file (replace kevin with your actual username):

 [Unit]